-At the Annual Meeting, our stockholders will again have an opportunity to cast an advisory say-on-pay vote on the compensation paid to our named executive officers.
-We ask you to vote "FOR" to approve our named executive officer compensation using the enclosed WHITE proxy card.
-Please see "Proposal 2- Advisory Vote to Approve Named Executive Officer Compensation."
-Please also read our "Compensation Discussion and Analysis" beginning on page [•] for more information regarding our executive compensation program in 2021.
+At the Annual Meeting, our stockholders will again have an opportunity to cast an advisory say-on-pay vote on the compensation paid to our named executive officer compensation using the enclosed WHITE proxy card.
+Please see "Proposal 2-Advisory Vote to Approve Named Executive Officer Compensation."
+Please also read our "Compensation Discussion and Analysis" beginning on page 44 for more information regarding our executive compensation program in 2021.